tastaturtier/someparts-hugo/README.md

 # someparts-hugo
-Minimalistic Hugo theme for some parts
+Minimalistic Hugo theme to present some parts of a collection.